arashsm79/synqronix/README.md

 # To run the code

 1. Click the "Launch on qBraid" button above.
 This will open a new qBraid Lab instance and clone this repository.
+2. Download the data from this link and put it in `/data` folder: https://gcell.umd.edu/.
-2. Once qBraid Lab loads, run the `run_models.ipynb` notebook.
+3. Once qBraid Lab loads, run the `run_models.ipynb` notebook.
     (Adjust the parameters as needed.)

 # 🧠 Mouse Auditory Cortex: Network Analysis with QGNNs